anaclumos/extracranial/Brain/Academics/380/Forward Declaration.md

 - Not `#include`ing in header files.
 - Example: `class Ship* ship;`.
-- Instead, telling the compiler *hey, I promise, there will be this class definition!*
+- Instead, telling the compiler _hey, I promise, there will be this class definition!_
 - This only works when referring to a pointer or reference
   - When there is no need to construct
 - Calling function requires `#include`.
+- Virtual functions are irrelevant with a forward declaration.

 ## Benefits